-All these questions and more will be explored this quarter because, as doctrines like eternal torment in hell or Sunday sacredness show, believing in the Bible itself isn't enough.
+All these questions and more will be explored this quarter because, as doctrines such as eternal torment in hell or Sunday sacredness show, believing in the Bible itself isn't enough.
 We must learn how to interpret it, as well.